 Process Over the Regulations Threshold £100,000 to Regulations Threshold £25,000 - £100,000 Over £5,000 - £25,000 1.
-Pre-Procurement Authorisation Officer and Procurement Officer and Procurement Officer.
-Executive Officer.
-Executive Autionsation Team.
-PGG Group.
-Executive Process if Key Decision Team.
-Executive Process if Key Decision Process if Key Decision.
-Process if Key Decision.
+Pre-Procurement Authorisation Officer and Procurement Team.
+Officer and Procurement Team.

-2 Advertising Head of Head of None None

-∠ .
-Auventisning Procurement Procurement None

-through the through the

-Procurement Procurement

-Team Team

-3. Procurement Head of Head of Officer Officer

-Process Procurement Procurement

-through the through the

-Procurement Procurement

-Team must be Team must be

-consulted consulted

-4. Contract Execution Written Written Written Officer

-contract contract contract Contract

-signed/sealed. signed/sealed. signed by one terms issued

-Terms Terms (1) Chief via purchase

-approved by approved by Officer or order.

-Director of Director of Officer with

-Legal and Legal and appropriate

-Democratic.
-Democratic. authority to

-enter into a

-Contract.

-Standard

-terms

-approved by Director of

-Legal and

-Democratic.

-5. Contract Register Officer or Officer or Officer Officer

-Head of Head of

-Procurement Procurement

-through the through the

-Procurement Procurement

-Team if Team if

-leading procurement. leading procurement.

-6. Framework Head of Head of Officer.
 Officer.

-Agreements or Procurement Procurement Executive Executive

-DPSs through the through the Process if Key Process if

-Procurement Procurement Decision Key Decision

-Team.
-Team.

-Executive Executive

-Process if Key Process if Key
+Executive Process if Key Officer.
+Executive Process if PGG Group.
+Executive Process if Key Decision Executive Process if Key Decision Decision.
+Key Decision.

-Decision Decision
+3. Advertising Procurement Head of Procurement through the Procurement Team Head of Head of Procurement through the Procurement Team Head of None None 3.
+Process Procurement through the Procurement Team must be consulted Procurement through the Procurement Team must be consulted Officer 4.
+Contract Execution Written contract signed/sealed.
+Terms approved by Director of Legal and Democratic.
+Written contract signed/sealed.
+Terms approved by Director of Legal and Democratic.
+Written contract signed by one (1) Chief Officer or Officer with appropriate authority to enter into a Contract.
+Standard terms approved by Director of Legal and Democratic.
+Officer Contract terms issued via purchase order.
+5. Contract Register Officer or Head of Procurement through the Procurement Team if leading procurement.
+Officer or Head of Procurement through the Procurement Team if leading procurement.
+Officer Officer 6.
+Framework Agreements or DPSs Head of Procurement through the Procurement Team.
+Executive Process if Key Decision Head of Procurement through the Procurement Team.
+Executive Process if Key Decision Officer.
+Executive Process if Key Decision Officer.
+Executive Process if Key Decision